imiric/tiq-server/README.md

 {"status":"success","data":["http://duckduckgo.com/"]}
 ```

-Or to see the tags associated with a token:
+Or to get the tags associated with a token:
 ```
 GET /?tags=http://duckduckgo.com/ HTTP/1.1
 ```